Hyperbolic traveling waves driven by growth: Linear stability of traveling front solutions

 where the decay exponent $\lambda$ is

 We will use in this Section the formulation \eqref{eq:telegraph intro} of our system.
 The linearized system around the stationary profile $\U$ in the moving frame $z = x - st$ reads

 \begin{prop} Let $\e>0$.
-In the case $\eps^2\geq 1/F'(0)$ assume that the initial perturbation has the same support as the profile.
+In the hyperbolic regime $\eps^2 F'(0)\geq 1$ assume in addition that the initial perturbation has the same support as the wave.
 There exists a function $\phi_\e(z)$ such that the minimal speed traveling front is linearly stable in the weighted $L^2(e^{2\phi_\eps(z)}dz)$ space.
-More precisely the following Lyapunov identity holds true for solutions of the linear system \eqref{eq:telegraph}.
+More precisely the following Lyapunov identity holds true for solutions of the linear system \eqref{eq:telegraph},

 \end{prop}

 \begin{proof} We denote $\phi = \phi_\eps$ for the sake of clarity.
 We multiply the first equation by $ue^{2\phi} $, and the second equation by $ve^{2\phi}$, where $\phi$ is to be determined.
 We get